paolosalvatori/jmeter-distributed-test-harness/README.md

 - Reduced complexity
 - Lower total cost of ownership (TCO)
-- Extensibility
+- Extensibility to other cloud platforms.

-As an example of extensibility, you can provision slave nodes on other cloud platforms.
+As an example of extensibility, you can provision slave nodes on other cloud platforms like AWS or GCP.
 I personally tested this possibility by provisioning additional slave nodes on AWS.

 Last but not least, the ARM template can be easily changed to replace **virtual machines** with **virtual machine scale sets** (VMSS).